WEARS provides an alternative to gantry mixers in new ‘State of the Art’ effluent treatment process.

-WEARS Australia (WEARS) have commissioned Two ResMix 1000 systems were deployed into tannery effluent treatment plant for use as the Mixers in an innovative, fully integrated biological and physical treatment plant.
+WEARS Australia (WEARS) have commissioned Two ResMix 1000 systems deployed into tannery effluent treatment plant for use in an innovative, fully integrated biological and physical treatment plant.

 Tannery operations traditionally use high amounts of water and chemicals in producing hides and skins for manufacturing or export.
 This iterative production cycle means that Tanneries keep producing wastewater that is highly Alkaline and requires intensive and special treatment before it can be safely released or re-used.
 This poses a significant risk to the natural environment if not treated and then released appropriately.

 WEARS have partnered with a NSW company to provide an Australian First in tannery effluent treatment.
-The treatment process takes place in two effluent tanks through electrical reaction using their proprietary treatment methods.
+The treatment process happens in two effluent tanks through electrical reaction using their proprietary treatment methods.
 Typically this wastewater is highly viscous and full of solids (mostly organic) and other by-products with a pH of ~12-13.
-The treatment process relies on keeping these solids in suspension and not dropping out to the bottom of the treatment tanks.
+The treatment process is heavily reliant on keeping these solids in suspension and not dropping out to the bottom of the treatment tanks.

-Traditional gantry mounted stirrers are not able to cope with the viscosity and the solids.
-They are also very expensive to build, install and maintain.
+Traditional gantry mounted stirrers are not able to cope with the viscosity of the solids in the wastewater and are very expensive to build, install and maintain.
 They are also very ineffective and inefficient and use lots of electrical energy.
 This is the first time a WEARS mixer has been used in this application.
-By using the ResMix 1000 in the 500kl tanks, the mixers are producing enough flow velocity to keep the wastewater in the tanks fully mixed.
-The Operation of the ResMix 1000 has been highly successful in mixing the tanks completely and keeping all of the solids in suspension within the tanks.
+By using the ResMix 1000 in the 500kl tanks, the mixers are producing enough flow velocity to keep the wastewater in the tanks fully mixed and the keep the solids in suspension to allow for their treatment.